misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 ## Basics

 As a quick reminder, lists are the Python's most common object for data collection.
 They are similar to the `ArrayList` in Java, where they don't have a specified length, but the syntax for dealing with them is much nicer.
 There isn't anything like the Java `Array` built into Python, since lists are good enough most of the time (though [they do exist](https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.array.html) in the library NumPy).
-Python lists are even more accepting than ArrayLists, as they can be of any type, and objects of multiple types can be in a list.
+Python lists are even more accepting than ArrayLists, as they can be of any type, and objects of multiple types can be in a list, including lists and dictionaries.

 {% highlight python %}
 nums = [1, 3, 5]
+crazy_list = [True, 1.0, 4, "test", [1, 2, 3], {'a': 'b'}]
 {% endhighlight %}

 To access an element of a list, you use the same indexing syntax as Java arrays.
 Python includes a useful extension of this, where you can also index starting from the back with negative indexing.
 The last item is index -1, the second to last item is index -2, etc...

 {% highlight python %}
+nums = [1, 3, 5]
 print(nums[1])  # 3
 print(nums[-2])  # Also 3
 {% endhighlight %}